#180: Oxford Park

 Built in 1927 as part of a subdivision of houses that are now among the most valued properties in the entire province, Westmount is another one of the city’s underdeveloped triangular parks, this one on a fairly steep hill.

 However, there’s a few things that make it valuable for the community, including a small playground good for older toddlers, and a pair of swings where you can peer through the many Douglas Fir trees to get a glimpse of English Bay.

 Those trees are also dense enough to provide some shade and a somewhat interesting walk, making it perfectly adequate for the nearby community, if not worth directly seeking out.

 5800 Elm Park

-Less an actual park and more a collection of sports facilities, Elm has tennis courts, a lawn bowling club, washrooms and a baseball field, and if you need to do any of those three things the park will provide quite well, with trees on all sides providing shade and noise reduction from the busy commercial area of Kerrisdale to the north.
+Less an actual park and more a collection of sports facilities, Elm has tennis courts, a lawn bowling club, washrooms and a baseball field.
+If you need to do any of those three things, the park will provide quite well, with trees on all sides providing both shade and noise reduction from Kerrisdale’s busy commercial area to the north.

 If you’re requiring anything else though, it will be lacking — no playground, no picnic tables, just a small strip of grass between the field house and the baseball diamond.

 #176: Point Grey Park Site at Trafalgar

 “Do not try and swim here!!!!
 You’ll get all cut up on barnacles.”